-The patient and doctor should work together to choose a lung cancer treatment plan based on a number of factors.
-These include the type and stage of lung cancer; the patient’s overall health; and the patient’s preferences.
+The patient and the healthcare team work together to choose a lung cancer treatment plan that is based on a number of factors.
+Among these factors are the type and stage of lung cancer, the patient’s overall health, and the patient’s preferences.

-In other cases, a patient may choose not to undergo treatment for the lung cancer.
-In that case, the doctor may suggest A program that provides special care for people who are near the end of life and for their families, either at home, in freestanding facilities, or within hospitals care to help manage pain and other symptoms, with a focus on The overall enjoyment of life; an individual’s sense of well-being and ability to carry out various activities.
-Read about hospice care.
+When a patient chooses not to undergo treatment for the lung cancer, the healthcare team may suggest A program that provides special care for people who are near the end of life and for their families, either at home, in freestanding facilities, or within hospitals care to help manage pain and other symptoms, with a focus on The overall enjoyment of life; an individual’s sense of well-being and ability to carry out various activities.
+For more information, see hospice care.

 Treatment Options by Type of Lung Cancer